 By default, SharedReaderQueues do not send undelivered samples to the deal-letter queue.
 To enable this behavior, you must use the attribute dead_letter_queue in <shared_reader_queue>.
 This attribute must be set to the name of the deal-letter queue in the configuration file.

-For more information, see Dead-Letter Queues (Section 2.12).
+For more information, see 2.11 Dead-Letter Queues on page 18.

 3.4 Using Variables in XML

 The text within an XML tag can refer to a variable.
 To do so, use the following notation: